mietek/digitalocean-callback/README.md

 Authentication credentials and defaults can be configured by setting environment variables.

+TLS is used if `server.key` and `server.crt` are found in the [run-time data files directory](https://www.haskell.org/cabal/users-guide/developing-packages.html#accessing-data-files-from-package-code).

 | Environment variable         | Description
 | :--------------------------- | :----------
 | `DIGITALOCEAN_CLIENT_ID`     | Application identifier.
 Required.